senmaoy/RAT-GAN/README.md

 - scikit-image
 - A 2080 TI (set nf=32 in *.yaml) or a 3090 32GB (set nf=64 in *.yaml)

 Note that nf=32  produces a IS around 5.0 on CUB.
-To reproduce the final results please use a GPU more than 32GB.
+To reproduce the final results， please use a GPU more than 32GB.
 ### Installation

 Clone this repo.